Der49/hospital-analystics-and-dashboard/README.md

 ## 📌 Business Case

-This project examines why **the hospital's 30-day readmission rate** (19.1%)—the percentage of patients who return to the hospital within 30 days of being discharged—**is above the 15% benchmark**.
+This project examines why **the hospital's 30-day readmission rate** (19.1%)—the percentage of patients who return to the hospital within 30 days of being discharged **is above the 15% benchmark**.
 It identifies the main factors behind readmissions and presents the findings in an interactive dashboard to support better decision-making.

 ---